annahutch/corrcoverage/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated description field in DESCRIPTION remove incorrect quotation marks.
+* Updated description field in DESCRIPTION to remove incorrect quotation marks.

 * Updated authors of functions and correctly added these in the Authors@R field with the appropriate roles.
 Note that Claudia